SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/publish.md

 ---
 uid: help-en-form-publish
-title: Publish forms
+title: Publish form
-description: Publish forms
+description: Publish form
+keywords: form, publish form, active form, embed form, pre-filled field
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.29.2024
-keywords: Forms
+so.version: 10
 so.topic: howto
 language: en
+so.audience: person
+so.audience.tooltip: SuperOffice Marketing
 ---

 # Publish forms

 After creating a form and (if relevant) the form response, you can publish the form.

+## Steps

 1. Go to the **Forms** tab.